Why we produce medicines information

 In April 2009, we launched our website at the RCPCH Annual Conference.
 The website allowed parents and carers to access all of our information at no cost.
 We told our colleagues across the health service so that they could signpost their families to this information source and use it in their own clinical practice.

-A growing bank of leaflets
+A growing bank of medicines information

 Since March 2011, our leaflets have been certified by NHS England’s Information Standard, which is awarded to organisations who produce good quality health and care information.
 We are now included on NHS Evidence, which gives access evidence-based health information, and in the NHS 111 resource directory used by its call nurses.